Get

 Senior

-Once a Miniature Dachshund reaches 9 to 10 years of age, it is considered a senior dog and will stay that way until the end of its life.
+Once a Miniature Dachshund reaches 9 to 12 years of age, they are considered senior dogs until the end of their lives.
 That is typically between 12 and 16 years of age, during which your pup will be calmer, slower, and sleep a lot more.

 How to Tell Your Miniature Dachshund’s Age